Fraunhofer-AISEC/DATA/USAGE.md

 ## Prerequisites

+DATA is actively tested on Ubuntu 20.04 LTS.

-DATA should run at least on the following 64-bit x86 Linux systems:
+However, it should run at least on the following 64-bit x86 Linux systems too:

 * Ubuntu 19.04
 * Ubuntu 18.10